yuhui-lin/.config/README.md

 ```

 # Modules
 ``vimrc/``: This is a fork from [tony/vim-config-framework](https://github.com/tony/vim-config-framework).
 I try not to modify the original configuration.
 Instead, symbolic links and local vimrc are used to add my own configurations.
+The .git folder of ``vimrc/`` is kept elsewhere to update it in the future.

 ``vimrc.local/``: My supplement vim configuration files.